EVerest/EVerest/docs/tutorials/how_to_ocpp201/index.rst

     ${EVEREST_WORKSPACE:?}/everest-core/build/run-scripts/run-sil-ocpp201.sh

-to start EVerest with OCPP2.0.1.
+to start EVerest with OCPP 2.0.1.
 You can start playing around with the EVerest simulation to start charging sessions.

 You can find the OCPP message log in different formats in the `/tmp/everest_ocpp_logs` directory.

 .. _configure_ocpp:

 Device Model Configuration
 ==========================

-OCPP2.0.1 defines a device model structure and a lot of standardized variables that are used within the functional requirements of the protocol.
+OCPP 2.0.1 defines a device model structure and a lot of standardized variables that are used within the functional requirements of the protocol.
-Please see Part 1 - Architecture & Topology of the OCPP2.0.1 specification for further information about the device model and how it is composed.
+Please see "Part 1 - Architecture & Topology" of the OCPP 2.0.1 specification
+for further information about the device model and how it is composed.
-You should be familiar with the terms OCPP2.0.1 terms **Component**, **Variable**, **VariabeCharacteristics** and **VariableAttributes**, **VariableMonitoring** to be able to follow the further explainations.
+You should be familiar with the terms OCPP 2.0.1 terms **Component**, **Variable**, **VariabeCharacteristics** and **VariableAttributes**, **VariableMonitoring** to be able to follow the further explanations.

-OCPP2.0.1 does not differentiate between configuration and telemetry variables.
+OCPP 2.0.1 does not differentiate between configuration and telemetry variables.
 This provides a lot of flexibility, but it also adds some overhead to the definition of configuration variables (e.g. for configuration variables only the `actual` attribute is actually relevant, but `target`, `minSet`, and `maxSet` attribute types are never used and not needed for simple configuration variables).

 Device Model definition and configuration structure
 ---------------------------------------------------

 In libocpp, the device model is defined and configured using JSON files.
 These files serve two main purposes:

-* **Definition** the device model (including its components and variables)
+* **Definition**: the device model (including its components and variables)
-* **Configuration** the value of variable attributes
+* **Configuration**: the value of variable attributes

 There is one JSON file for each Component.
 Each Component contains the definition of its Variables.
 Each Variable contains the definition of its VariableCharacteristics, VariableAttributes and VariableMonitoring.
 The actual value of a Variable can be configured as part of the VariableAttribute(s).

-This is how a definition and configuration for `LocalAuthListCtrlr`` component could look like:
+This is how a definition and configuration for the `LocalAuthListCtrlr` component could look like:

 .. code-block:: json